lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 \< ToDo: To be aligned with {{sect-5.2.8}} if needed. >

+Proof-of-possession (POP) is where a PKI management entity (CA/RA) challenges an end entity to prove that it has access to the private key corresponding to a given public key.
+The question of whether, and in what circumstances, POPs add value to a PKI is a debate as old as PKI itself!
+See {{sect-8.POP}} for a further discussion on the necessecity of Proof-Of-Possession in PKI.

-In order to prevent certain attacks and to allow a CA/RA to properly check the validity of the binding between an end entity and a key pair, the PKI management operations specified here make it possible for an end entity to prove that it has possession of (i.e., is able to use) the private key corresponding to the public key for which a certificate is requested.
+The PKI management operations specified here make it possible for an end entity to prove to a CA/RA that it has possession of (i.e., is able to use) the private key corresponding to the public key for which a certificate is requested.
 A given CA/RA is free to choose how to enforce POP (e.g., out-of-band procedural means versus PKIX-CMP